 For five years, Eva worked as a video journalist at The Wall Street Journal.
 She covered some of the most important news that impacted Hong Kong and the Asian region including North Korea's nuclear crisis, police corruption under Philippine President Rodrigo Duterte's war on drugs, Malaysia Airlines 370 disappearance, the assassination of Kim Jong Nam and Occupy Hong Kong.
 Eva was part of the multimedia team that won a Society of Publishers in Asia (SOPA) award for Reporting on Women's Issues.

 Previously, she also worked in broadcasting where she assisted in newsgathering at CNN International and CTV News.
-She contributed to the coverage of the 2008 Canadian federal election, the 2012 Hong Kong Chief Executive Elections, the political and social tensions between mainland China and Hong Kong, the year of dragon boosting birth rates, and the lack of burial places for the dead.
+She contributed to the coverage of the 2008 Canadian federal election, the 2012 Hong Kong Chief Executive Elections, the political and social tensions between mainland China and Hong Kong, the year of dragon boosting birth rates, lack of burial places for the dead.

 Before moving to Hong Kong, Eva started her career in Toronto where she was an Avid video editor for a local television station for three years, freelanced as a story producer for a non-profit organization and coordinated interactive marketing campaigns at one of the biggest media corporations in Canada.

 She holds two Master's degrees in journalism and media production at the University of Hong Kong and Ryerson University, respectfully.
 Eva specialized in broadcast journalism in her undergraduate program.

 When she's not working, Eva enjoys playing, reading and watching anything basketball-related, travelling the world with her husband and consuming her favourite Italian red wine or Japanese whisky.